 "Well, if you do half a good a job on the VAMPs as you're doing polishing those chairs with your asses, then I'll expect to be blinded by the shine when I come back to inspect them at the end of the day."

-"Yes Master Sergeant," LiftTicket replied.
-"Ok guys, our 15 minutes are up, lets get back to work."
+"Yes, Master Sergeant," Lift-Ticket replied.
+"Okay guys, our 15 minutes are up, lets get back to work."

 "Age before beauty, Beach..."

-"You had me worried there for a second Beach," ShipWreck said, as he wiped the tears from his eyes.
+"You had me worried there for a second, Beach," Shipwreck said, wiping the tears from his eyes.
 "I thought you were gonna to blow your top.
-For what its worth, we're really sorry about that; we never would've done that to you on purpose."
+For what its worth, we're really sorry about that."

 "Since you clowns are in such a good humor today, you ought to love this one: It's a story about three choad-monkeys who manage to get drafted into an elite Army unit..."

-"I see...Shouldn't you let Sgt.
-Slaughter handle the reprimand?"
+"You should let Sgt.
+Slaughter handle the reprimand."

-"Why should he get all the fun?" he said, as he aimed his pistol.
-"Besides, this was my field before it was his--"
+"Why should he get all the fun?" he levelled his pistol.

 "Keep your butt down when you crawl in that mud, unless you want it to get shot off!"

-Stalker glanced at the gun in his hand, "Hey...Are you shooting live ammo at the men?"
+Stalker glanced at the gun in Beach Head's hand.
+"Er, are you shooting live ammo at the men?"

-"I'm not going to tell you again ShipWreck!
-If you keep stickin' that ass up in the air, I just might get the impression that you want something rammed between those sweet cheeks!"
+"I'm not going to tell you again Shipwreck!
+If you keep stickin' that ass up in the air, you'll get me to thinkin' it's an invitation to ram something between those sweet cheeks of yours!"

-"Alright, sorry," he said, as he threw his hands up in surrender.
+"Alright, sorry."
+He threw his hands up in surrender and turned to leave.
 "I'll leave the men to your tender ministrations."

-As he watched Stalker walk away, he let his thoughts wander: he began to realize that he did, indeed, miss being a drill instructor.
-Part of him wished to go back.
-Things were simpler then.
-There was no politics or compromise.
-The itching of his rash, however, forced him to dismiss this reasoning; going back would be too easy.
-Life is about challenge: the challenge of crawling forward through the muck:
+With Stalker finally gone, Beach Head let his thoughts wander.
+He began to realize that he did, indeed, miss being a drill instructor.
+As such, part of him wished to go back.
+Things were simpler then; there was no politics or compromise.
+The itching of his rash, however, forced him to dismiss this reasoning.
+Afterall, going back would be too easy.
+Life is about challenge: the challenge of crawling forward through the mud...

-"Dammit Ship!
-You just had to open your big fat mouth didn't you," Torpedo said, as he instinctively ducked from the bullets flying overhead.
+"Dammit, Ship!
+You just had to open your big fat mouth, didn't you?"
+Torpedo said.
+He instinctively ducked from the bullets flying overhead.
 "I'm a SeAL, not a salamander!"